NogueraMateo/FastAPI-Integrations/README.md

 - 🔧 **Environment Configuration:** Use environment variables to configure the application securely.

 # GETTING STARTED
-Here are the steps to follow so that you can test this REST-API on your local machine.
+Follow the steps below to set up and run this project on your local machine.
+Ensure you have the necessary prerequisites.
+Detailed instructions are provided to help you configure and run the application smoothly.

 - Make sure you have **Docker** and **Docker Compose** installed in your PC.
 If you are using Windows OS, make sure you have **Docker Desktop** installed.
     - You can download Docker Desktop by clicking [here.](https://www.docker.com/products/docker-desktop/)